cyberbotics/webots-doc/automobile/sumo-interface.md

 > **note** [Mac OSX]:
-On mac OSX, SUMO relies on X11, you need therefore to install [XQuartz](https://www.xquartz.org) (version 2.7.8 or later) for the interface to work.
+On mac OSX, SUMO relies on X11.
+You need therefore to install [XQuartz](https://www.xquartz.org) (version 2.7.8 or later) for the interface to work.

 ## Plugin mechanism